Oyster Bay, Tanzania: Expansion and Renovation

-In 2015, it was reported that there are plans of developing the cocoa beach, which will continue to remain a free open space for public.
+In 2015, it was reported that there are plans of developing Coco Beach, which will continue to remain a free open space for public.
 The main reasons for this plan is to keep it clean, to boost tourism and employment, and to further improve security in the area.
 Cocoa Beach is being renovated at the cost of TSh 11.6 billion.
 As of September 2019, transformation of the beach has been started.
 As of January 2022, renovation is going at a good pace, with many food stalls being constructed to give the beach a beautiful look.

 Economics

 Retail

 Oysterbay Shopping Centre is located in the centre of the neighbourhood, along with several other businesses.

 Art galleries

 The founder of the popular Tingatinga painting style, Edward Tingatinga, began his artistic career while in Oyster Bay.
 The Tanzanian Tingatinga Art Gallery is located here.

 Embassies hosted in Oyster Bay

 The following 11 embassies are hosted in and near the Oyster Bay area;